nugget/python-insteonplm/README.md

 a powerline signalling protocol, an RF wireless protocol, ar a dual-band hybrid network.

+If you're looking for a library to work wtih the emulated PLM offered by an INSTEON [Hub] like the 2245 you might be able to use the [insteonlocal] package.

 This package was created primarily to support an insteonplm platform for the [Home Assistant] automation platform but it is structured to be general-purpose and should be usable for other applications as well.